Archives for family and local history

 Family and local history

 If you are just beginning your research, PRONI’s information leaflets, family and local history sections and the eCatalogue are a good place to start.
-These provide information and guides which will help you identify the documents you need to search.
-Some archives and indexes can be searched on the PRONI website (see PRONI’s online records section) however you will need to visit PRONI in person to view the contents of most records.
+These provide information and guides to help you identify the documents you need to search.
+Some archives and indexes can be searched on the PRONI website (see PRONI’s online records section).
+You will need to visit PRONI in person to view the contents of most records.

 Other sources of family and local history